chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 organism\_ontology\_term\_id|NCBITaxon term
 layer\_descriptions|A dictionary whose keys MUST be the layer names whose values are free text description of how the layer was created (e.g. "counts per million") version|A dictionary with a key `corpora_schema_version` and its value MUST be the schema encoding version.
-See [here](https://github.com/chanzuckerberg/single-cell-curation/tree/main/docs/encodings/) for documentation that describes the encoding.
+See [here](https://github.com/chanzuckerberg/single-cell-curation/tree/main/docs/encodings/) for documentation that describes the encoding. batch_condition|A string or list of string keys of cell metadata fields (which MUST exist, but need not be defined by this schema) that together define the "batches" that a normalization or integration algorithm should be aware of.
+For example if "patient" "seqBatch" exist and describe the cells, then `"patient"` or `["patient", "seqBatch"]` would be valid batch_condition values.

 ### Presentation Metadata